 Joshua Langberg, Ph.D.

-I direct the Promoting Adolescent School Success (P.A.S.S.) research group at VCU, which includes faculty, graduate and undergraduate students, and full-time research staff devoted to the mission of helping adolescents succeed in school.
-I work with many graduate and undergraduate students at VCU and also employ several school counselors who provide intervention in local schools and multiple research and study coordinators.
+I directed the Promoting Adolescent School Success (P.A.S.S.) research group at VCU, which includes faculty, graduate and undergraduate students, and full-time research staff devoted to the mission of helping adolescents and emerging adults succeed in school.
+Currently I am affiliate faculty at VCU and Professor of Psychology and Director of the Center for Youth Social Emotional Wellness (CYSEW) at Rutgers University.